 The Product Owner may ask the Development Team to help him or her, but that would only shift the burden to the developers.
 It will also take away capacity from actual development.
 There is no incentive for the Product Owner to improve and learn how to become a better Product Owner.

-Failing to get the Product Backlog Items ready may result in the Development Team building the wrong things.
-It will also create additional communication with the Product Owner, which slows the Development Team down.
+Not getting the Product Backlog Items ready may result in the Development Team building the wrong things.
+It will also increase communication with the Product Owner, which slows the Development Team down.

 Development Teams that do not have enough Product Backlog Items waste capacity.
 If the team doesn’t receive enough Enabling Specifications for the market window targeted by the upcoming Sprint, it invites the Development Team to work on lower value Product Backlog Items or start working on Product Backlog Items that are not ready.

-Having sufficient time to reflect on Product Backlog Items helps to understand their relative value, identify dependencies and gives possibility to capitalize on market opportunities.
+Having enough time to reflect on Product Backlog Items helps to understand their relative value, identify dependencies and gives possibility to capitalize on market opportunities.